IVSoftware/arduino-queue/README.md

 Your general question is about executing tasks in multiple stages, but specifically _"with Arduino over a serial port"_.
 In that case, you might experiment with a `Queue<Command>` structure for this, because you could load it up with any number of [polymorphic](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/object-oriented/polymorphism) commands that await completion before proceeding to the next until the queue is empty.
-For example, your other [question]() and my [answer]() as a basis shows a `Home` command that waits for "home done", and an XY seeking command waits for both "x done" _and_ "y done" which can occur in either order.
+For example, using your other [question]() and my [answer]() as a basis, you show a `Home` command that waits for "home done", and an XY seeking command waits for both "x done" _and_ "y done" which can occur in either order.

 ___